 Mid-Project/Quarter Conferences

-Group Work Planning & Reflection
+Group Work Planning and Reflection

 When students are working in groups, require them to submit a statement outlining each group members’ responsibilities and/or a timeline that measures their progress.
+Periodically throughout the group project, ask students to submit short reflections detailing their progress and any areas where they need support.

 Weekly Quizzes

-In-Class Problem Solving
+Class Problem Solving

 Course Concept Journals